skybet/skybet.github.io/_posts/2016-04-22-responsive-react-components.md

 Looking at the implementations above you'll see that each option requires the hard-coding of pixel breakpoints at which you would want to render a different component.

-At the late stages of this project and Vegas being a relatvely large squad at the time, this classic code smell was missed and as different engineers cracked on with rendering their own little components into various device-widths both variants of this technique for handling components started to appear in our shiny new codebase.
+At the late stages of this project and Sky Vegas being a relatvely large squad at the time, this classic code smell was missed and as different engineers cracked on with rendering their own little components into various device-widths both variants of this technique for handling components started to appear in our shiny new codebase.

 After implementing the initial approaches and realising what effects they would have on future development of the codebase, a tech debt ticket was raised and we set about coming up with a solution to the problem of littering our code with multiple device widths across dozens of components.